gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 We do not agree on what it means.

-Copenhagen, Many-Worlds, Bohmian mechanics, QBism, Relational QM (Rovelli), Consistent Histories, Objective Collapse theories — each with serious physicists defending them, each with serious problems unsolved.
+Copenhagen, Many-Worlds, Bohmian mechanics, QBism, Relational QM (Rovelli), Consistent Histories, Objective Collapse theories, each with serious physicists defending them, each with serious problems unsolved.